Zahnerer/1.contest/README.md

 EN / DE

-# 1st Nurembug Contest
+# 1st Nurembug Contest / 1.
+Nurembug Bettbewerb

-The Topic is **domestic furniture**.
+The Topic is **domestic furniture**. / Das Thema is **Haus Möbel**.
-Each participant may bring a blend file and a rendered image file.
+Each participant may bring a blend file and a rendered image file. / Man muss ein Blend Datei und Rendered-Bild mitbringen.

----

-# 1. Nurembug Bettbewerb

-Das Thema is **Haus Möbel**.
-Man muss ein Blend Datei und Rendered-Bild mitbringen.

 ---